Allan Okello: KCCA

 On 24 February 2017, Okello was unveiled at Kampala Capital City Authority's ground, Lugogo.
 Okello netted a hat trick and assisted one goal on his senior debut as Kampala Capital City Authority defeated Onduparaka FC 7–0 at Phillip Omondi stadium on 27 February 2017, thus becoming the first player to score a hat trick in the Uganda Premier League 2016–2017 season.
 In July 2017 while in his senior six at Kibuli Secondary School where he had spent six years from 2012, many professional clubs worldwide such as Mamelodi Sundowns, Amsterdamsche Football Club Ajax and Egyptian club Al Ahly Sporting Club showed interest in Okello.
-However, his agent, Isaac Mwesigwa confirmed that "he will not leave the country until he has completed his A-level studies".
+However, his agent, Isaac Mwesigwa confirmed tht "he will not leave the country until he has completed his A-level studies".

 2018–19 season

 Okello played his first game of the season on 28 September, against Soana FC at Phillip Omondi StarTimes Stadium, Kampala Capital City Authority (won 2–1).
 He scored his first goal of the season against Onduparaka on 19 October at Green Light Stadium, Arua.
 Okello played his last game of the season against Maroons FC on 4 May 2019, at Phillip Omondi StarTimes Stadium.
 He played over 24 matches in the season.
 Kampala Capital City Authority became the league champions.
 Okello completed the 2018–2019 Uganda Premier League season with six goals.